epandurski/flask_melodramatiq/README.rst

 3. The Flask application context is correctly set during the execution of the tasks.

 4. They add few convenience methods.
+The ``Broker.actor`` decorator for example.

 Configuration